 MOUNT RAINIER NATIONAL PARK, Wash.
-(AP) -- With the weathering clearing, a team of 26 rescuers are scouring Mount Rainier for four overdue climbers and campers.
+(AP) — Teams of rescuers are heading back up Mount Rainier to search for four overdue climbers and campers.

-Rangers say the two parties were well-equipped and hopefully have dug in to wait out the storm, but they could be getting low on supplies.
-The two parties began their trips nearly 10 days ago.
+Officials say the two groups are equipped and hopefully have dug in to wait out the storm, but they could be getting low on supplies.
+They began their trips nearly 10 days ago.

 The missing campers are 37-year-old Mark Vucich, of San Diego, and 30-year-old Michelle Trojanowski, of Atlanta.
-The climbers were identified Friday as 52-year-old Sork “Erik” Yang, of Springfield, Ore., and Jin Seol Hee, of Korea.
+The climbers were identified as 52-year-old Sork “Erik” Yang, of Springfield, Ore., and Seol Hee Jin, of Korea.